rcorvus/ExamGenerator/README.md

 # Exam Generator
-##This REST API is designed to be consumed by a UI app in order to allow a user to upload a file which is read by an AI that generates an entire exam with multiple choice questions and answers.
+## This REST API is designed to be consumed by a UI app in order to allow a user to upload a file which is read by an AI that generates an entire exam with multiple choice questions and answers
 ### Run the REST API's Swagger page
 You can run this directly in VSCode or from a terminal and go to it's Swagger UI to see it in action (you can also call the REST API from Postman):
 ```